StoccoDavide/RadialUndistortion/README.md

 # CUDA Radial Undistortion Kernel

 In this repository, you can find a simple (and interactive) CUDA C++ kernel for radial undistortion correction of images.
-This code was written in 2018 and is my first experience with CUDA, so use it with (a lot of) critical thinking.
+This code was written in back 2018 under the supervision on Prof. *Nicola Conci* (DISI - Univeristy of Trento).
+It was my first experience with CUDA parallel programming, so use it with (a lot of) critical thinking.

 You can also find an updated report on the usage of such a CUDA kernel in the `latex` folder.